 The directive broadly defines an electronic signature as data that can be associated with and authenticate other data.
 To be considered Advanced, an electronic signature must

-a) be uniquely linked to
+a) be uniquely linked to the signatory;

 b) be capable of identifying the signatory;